 - The kasundi really makes the sandwich, it’s sweet and spicy and amazing!

-Ingredients you need to make this panko halloumi sandwich with kasundi:
+Ingredients you need to make this panko halloumi burger with kasundi:

 - Plain Flour